P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Introduction

 Using patches offers several advantages over individual data points and sliding windows.
-Compared to using single data points\cite{yao2018efficient, xia2022boundary}, using patches can reduce the impact of noise, allowing feature extraction within local intervals\cite{Yuqietal-2023-PatchTST}.
-Most existing activity recognition research uses one or more fixed-length slides Windows segment the data stream, assuming each window contains a complete activity\cite{duan2023multi}.
-However, due to the changing duration of the activity, the window length is very difficult to set.
-If it is too small, the window does not contain enough information; if it is too large, a window contains activities of multiple different categories, both of which will reduce the recognition accuracy \cite{qian2021weakly}.
-The patching strategy can circumvent this problem well, because we assume that an activity can contain any number of patches, and encoder-decoder architectures such as tranfomer are good at handling variable-length sequences, making it feasible to identify activities of arbitrary length.
+Compared to using single data points\cite{yao2018efficient, xia2022boundary}, patch-based methods help mitigate the effects of noise by enabling feature extraction within localized intervals\cite{Yuqietal-2023-PatchTST}.
+Most existing activity recognition research employs one or more fixed-length sliding Windows to segment the data stream, under the assumption that each window captures a complete activity\cite{duan2023multi}.
+However, because activities have varying durations, it is very difficult to set an appropriate window length.
+If it is too short, the window may not capture sufficient information; if it is too large, may encompass multiple activities of different categories, both of which will reduce the recognition accuracy \cite{qian2021weakly}.
+The patching strategy can circumvent this problem well, because we assume that an activity can contain any number of patches, and encoder-decoder architectures such as Tranfomer are good at handling variable-length sequences, making it feasible to identify activities of arbitrary duration.